ORIGINS

 Non-binding and non-attributable

-Wholistic approach
+Holistic approach

-A key feature of the Forum will be to bring together government officials from both the climate and trade domains in informal settings, taking a holistic approach that complements and supports cross-cutting work under the UN Framework Convention for Climate Change (UNFCCC) and the World Trade Organization (WTO) without having to navigate potential mandate and expertise gaps.
+A key feature of the Forum is to bring together government officials from both the climate and trade domains in informal settings, taking a holistic approach that complements and supports cross-cutting work under the UN Framework Convention for Climate Change (UNFCCC) and the World Trade Organization (WTO) without having to navigate potential mandate and expertise gaps.

 Evidence-based and solution-oriented